 In soil samples, bacterial a-diversity was significantly different in fertilized versus non-fertilized treatments (F(1,165)=17.13, p-value<0.0001), in planted compared to non-planted treatments (F(1,165)=139.0, p-value<0.0001), while no significant change was observed in tomato versus pepper (F(1,165)=1.89, p-value=0.17).
 In root samples, bacteriala-diversity was significantly different in fertilized versus non-fertilized treatments (F(1,67)=17.27, p-value=0.0001), and tomato versus pepper (F(1,67)=359.69, p-value<0.0001).
-Differences in species composition among sites Using a PERMANOVA, the fertilization treatment had a highly significant effect on both fungal and bacterial community structures (Table 1).
+Differences in species composition among sites Using a PERMANOVA, the fertilization treatment( this is my may concern as we are confusing together organic fertilizer and biostimulant; this should be analyzed for each crop) had a highly significant effect on both fungal and bacterial community structures (Table 1).
 Planting also had a significant effect (greatest % of variance was explained by the planted factor) on fungal and bacterial community structures.
 Plant identity (tomato/pepper) significantly influenced the fungal and bacterial community structures in roots.
 Redundancy analyses (RDAs, Figures 5 for fungi and Figure 6 for bacteria) illustrated that roots fresh weight, shoots fresh weight and fruit number responded similarly, while average fruit weight behaved differentially as noted previously (in fact nearly orthogonally to the other three parameters in most ordinations).
 In addition, it showed that fertilized samples clustered together and were positively correlated with increases in these four productivity measures.
 Next, we identified, for each RDA, the ten ASV most closely related to the three constraints of the model (roots fresh weight, shoots fresh weight and fruit number).
 These ASV were considered as putative candidate taxa most positively impacted by increases in productivity due to the fertilization treatment.
 We further analyzed the corresponding sequences for these eighty candidate ASV (ten candidates * eight ordinations) in two separate alignments (one for fungi and one for bacterial ASV) and their accompanying phylogenetic trees.
 In fungi, we identified a number of different ASVs positively associated with productivity.
 Notably, five different ASVs taxonomically assigned to the family Microascacea (phylum Ascomycota) in all conditions except the pepper-root, two ASV assigned to Mortierella spp (soil saprotrophs in the phylum Mucoromycota) positively associated to productivity in both tomato and pepper roots (Figure S2) and a cluster of six different fungal ASV in tomato-soil (ASV67 & ASV132), tomato-root (ASV10, ASV1017, ASV1018, ASV1019) and pepper-soil (ASV67) closely related phylogenetically.
 Given that no taxonomy was assigned to these sequences through the DADA2 RDP bootstrap approach, we used a BLASTn (Altschul et al., 1997) approach to identify the most closely related sequences against NCBI nr.
 However, the most closely related reference sequences were from uncultured fungus clones (BLASTn, 79% identity, e-value=4e-94).
 Similarly for two unknown ASVs (ASV61 & ASV81), which also matched uncultured fungus clones (BLASTn, 94% identity, e-value=4e-165).
 Another cluster of ASVs in the pepper-root was assigned to Olpidium brassicae, a fungal obligate parasite.
 In bacteria-roots, we identified a large diversity of ASV positively correlated (increased abundance of these ASV) with the four measures of productivity.
 Some of them are well known soil bacteria such as Rhizobium, or Sphingomonas.
 Phylogenetic analyses did not reveal clusters of ASV associated with increases in productivity in the four different experimental conditions (Figure S3).

 DISCUSSION